 Wyman’s initial work included revitalizing collections that were in decline (Wyman began at a challenging time in the Arboretum’s history, following the recent passings of the Arboretum’s inaugural director Charles Sprague Sargent and keeper of the arboretum Ernest Henry Wilson), relaunching plant labeling and mapping initiatives, and focusing on new plant introductions.
 In the late 1960s alone, he brought in over a thousand species and varieties new to the Arboretum.
 During his tenure at the Arboretum, Wyman authored thousands of articles (he was especially fond of flowering crabapples) and five texts on temperate woody plants, including the popular Wyman’s Gardening Encyclopedia and Trees for American Gardens, held office in many organizations, and received numerous awards and accolades.
 Wyman’s devotion to ornamental horticulture is unparalleled, as is evident from his abundant contributions to the industry during his long and fruitful career.

 ‘Donald Wyman’ flowering crabapple is highly valued at the Arboretum, not only because of the connection to a horticultural legend, but also because it is one of the most stunning crabapple varieties in the living collections.
-The original plant and type specimen is still growing along Peters Hill road even though it has had several setbacks over the years.
+The original plant and type specimen is still growing along Peters Hill Road, despite several setbacks over the years.
 It has weathered typical maintenance and corrective pruning measures, significant storm damage in 2008, and on March 3, 2018, Winter Storm Riley caused a major limb to fall.
-Scions, stem cuttings used for grafting, were harvested and grafted onto Malus understock to preserve this important specimen in the event that it would not survive.
+Scions—stem cuttings used for grafting—were harvested and grafted onto Malus understock to preserve this important specimen in the event that it would not survive.
 Finally, a nor’easter on October 27, 2021, with hurricane-force winds brought the once stately tree down to just several feet off the ground.
 Yet, it perseveres with grace, despite its much smaller stature.